andersonit/pdnsconsole/PDNS_Console_Development_Plan.md

 - Provide `LicenseManager::rotateInstallationId()` guarded UI (only when no commercial key or with explicit warning).
 - Add basic telemetry hooks (opt-in) for anonymous feature usage stats (do not include domains or zone names) – helps roadmap alignment.
 - Introduce modular extension system for record validators; ship SPF/DKIM/DMARC as built-ins.
-- Add maintenance mode & CAPTCHA/Turnstile configuration toggles (already noted in add-on requests section).

-The phase checklist below has been updated where appropriate.

 ## Project Overview